 When we have nothing distracting us our focus is on the people and things we regularly take for granted and we no longer feel the need to hide away in shame or escape the guilt we can’t seem to shake.
-We realize that our trip to the well at the heat of the day is no longer healthy, it is a hindrance meant to distract us from our calling and purpose.
-We all have regrets, pain and have at one time or another struggled with the weight of guilt and shame, we are only made different by being obedient to the one who calls us to love one another and ourselves.
-Shame is not a description of who you are, and guilt is not something that requires being filled at a well that will never quench your thirst the way forgiveness for yourself and others will.
+We realize that our trip to the well in the heat of the day is no longer healthy, it is a hindrance meant to distract us from our calling and purpose.
+We all have regrets, and pain and have at one time or another struggled with the weight of guilt and shame.
+We’re only made different by being obedient to the one who calls us to love one another and ourselves.
+Shame is not a characteristic of who you are, it’s a spiritual attack to keep you from who you are meant to be.

 I want to be like the Samaritan woman.
-I want to drop my water buckets, run into town and tell the world about the man who went out of his way, in the heat of the day, meeting me at my lowest and chose me intentionally.
+I want to drop my water buckets, run into town and tell the world about the man who went out of his way, in the heat of the day, meeting me at my lowest and choosing me intentionally.
 A man who knew my whole story, and chose to cover me in compassion and grace.
-We deserve to be alive in and known for our transformation instead of our sin, for what we did AFTER, and who we BECAME.
+We deserve to be alive and known for our transformation instead of our sin, for what we did AFTER, and for who we BECAME.
 You deserve that too.
-So, go ahead and drop your buckets, cancel the well visits, find some shade and a few good people who love you first for all you are and all you are not.
-Allow God to use your story, to use your heart and shed a light to others around you that shame doesn’t live here anymore.
+So, go ahead and drop your buckets, cancel the well visits, and find some shade and a few good people who love you first for all you are and all you are not.
+Allow God to use your story, to use your heart, and shed a light to others around you that shame doesn’t live here anymore.